The British Run into a Hornet’s Nest

 Cornwallis’s army settles into an encampment surrounding the village.
 He takes over the house of Thomas Polk, a founder of Charlotte who has made himself scarce, as his headquarters.
-Including militia and camp followers, around 4,000 people—more than three times the amount in the state’s largest city at the time, Wilmington—spread out as far as you can see in all four directions, many building “brush huts.”[b]
+Including militia and camp followers, around 4,000 people—more than three times the amount in the state’s largest city at the time, Wilmington—spread out as far as you can see in all four directions, many building “brush huts” for shelter.[b]

-Cornwallis regularly sends out foraging parties to load up supplies, including many free blacks and escaped slaves, to load up supplies.
-At Polk’s Mill they find 25,000 pounds of flour, according to a lieutenant.[A] But the foragers are constantly harassed by local militia (see Battle of the Bees for an example).
+Cornwallis regularly sends out foraging parties, including many free blacks and escaped slaves, to load up supplies.
+At Polk’s Mill they find 25,000 pounds of flour, according to a lieutenant.[A] But the foragers are constantly harassed by local militia (see the Battle of the Bees for an example).
 To “protect the foraging parties and cattle-drivers” Lord Rawdon takes half the army out one day, and Colonel James Webster the other half the next, a British officer wrote.
 Even within the camp, sentries are subject to Patriot sniping.[c]

-Along with the army is Royal Gov. Josiah Martin, run out of the state (a “province” still to him) in 1776.
-He uses a traveling printing press to issue a proclamation on October 3 informing citizens that, “‘His Majesty moved by… the most tender and paternal of concern, and regard for the misery and sufferings of his people, under the intolerable yoke of arbitrary power… imposed by the tyranny of the rebel Congress upon his freeborn subjects, hath been pleased to send an army to their aid and relief.'”
+Along with the army is Royal Gov. Josiah Martin, run out of the state (still a “province” to him) in 1776.
+He uses a traveling printing press to issue a proclamation on October 3 informing citizens that, “‘His Majesty moved by… the most tender and paternal of concern, and regard for the misery and sufferings of his people, under the intolerable yoke of arbitrary power… imposed by the tyranny of the rebel Congress upon his freeborn subjects, hath been pleased to send an army to their aid and relief.’”
 He calls for able-bodied men to join them and sends riders throughout the state with copies, to little results.
 In part that is because Patriot militia surrounding the town captured many of the messengers.